Frank Meisler

 Frank Meisler (פרנק מייזלר; 30 December 1925 – 24 March 2018) was an Israeli architect and sculptor.
 Meisler was born in the Free City of Danzig and grew up in England, before moving to Israel in 1956.
-In 1953 he married Batya (Phillis) Hochman with whom he had 2 daughters: Michal Meisler Yehuda and Marit Meisler.
+In 1953 he married Batya (Phyllis) Hochman with whom he had two daughters: Michal Meisler Yehuda and Marit Meisler.
 He died in Jaffa in 2018.

 Biography

 Frank Meisler was born into a Jewish family in Danzig (now Gdańsk, Poland), he was evacuated by the Kindertransport in August 1939, travelling with other Jewish children via Berlin to the Netherlands and then to Liverpool Street station in London.
 His parents were later murdered at Auschwitz concentration camp.
 He was raised by an aunt, who lived in London.
 He attended school in Harrow, and then did national service in the Royal Air Force.
 He studied architecture at the University of Manchester, and was involved in the construction of the Heathrow Airport.

 He moved to Israel in the late 1950s, where he later opened a workshop and gallery in the Old City of Jaffa. he also erected public sculptures including a memorial to Ben Gurion in Israel, Eternal Kiev in Kiev, and a series of Kindertransport memorials: Kindertransport – The Arrival erected at Liverpool Street station in London in 2006, Trains to Life – Trains to Death erected at Friedrichstraße station in Berlin in 2008, The Departure erected at Gdańsk Główny station in 2009, Crossing to Life erected at the Hook of Holland in 2011 and The final parting erected at Hamburg Dammtor station.
 He also designed the interior of the Holocaust Memorial Synagogue in Moscow, and sculptures for Russia's National War Memorial.
 A memorial of the death march of Jewish prisoners (and subsequent murders at Palmnicken) was erected in Kaliningrad (formerly Königsberg) in 2011.
 He published an autobiography.
 On the Vistula Facing East, in 1996.